So… how are you feeling?

 Help your family members to feel comfortable talking about feelings.
 This will have an incredibly positive impact on the emotional wellness of everyone in your household:

 Practice using feeling words.
-My clients have said to me that they’re afraid that if they actually talked about how they’re feeling, the roof might come crashing down on them.
+My clients have said to me that they’re afraid that if they talked about how they’re feeling, the roof might come crashing down on them.
 I can pretty much guarantee that won’t happen.
 So give it a try.
 Start with something about how your day went: “I felt frustrated at work today when…” Or, “When I saw that traffic was backed up, I was worried that…” Wow, you just expressed a feeling.
 That wasn’t so bad, was it?

 And don’t assume your loved ones can’t listen to how you feel.
 One of the biggest excuses I hear for holding in emotions is protecting other people.
 In the first place, they can see your feelings all over your face so, chances are, you’re not fooling anybody.
 And in the second place, your loved ones may not be as fragile as you think they are.
 Not sure if they can talk about feelings with you?
 How about asking?
 And while you’re at it, volunteer to listen to how they feel, too.

 Encourage your children to express emotions!
 Remember, kids know how their parents are feeling, and they may as a result hold back on saying something they fear may upset their parents.
 So they may be holding back on talking about their feelings and not get the support from their parents they need.

-Kids are feeling especially stressed as they cope with the many changes that COVID-19 has brought to our lives.
+Compassion.
 Give yourself a break, and you’ll be that much more able to give others a break, too.
 We’re all in this together!